robinozer/chefs-table/README.md

 - 	The footer is divided into three columns for easy navigation, and provides the user with contact details to the restaurant in the form of phone number, e-mail address and a physical address.
 - 	The second column contains opening hours to the restaurant.
-- 	The third section contains social media icons with respective links to facebook and instagram, as well as a prompt to the user to follow the restaurant.
-Each link opens to a new tab for smoothness (so the user isn't directed away from the website)
+- 	The third section contains social media icons with respective links to Facebook and Instagram, as well as a prompt to the user to follow the restaurant.
+Each link opens to a new tab for ease of use (so the user isn't directed away from the website)
  - 	The footer provides the user with all the information it needs to interact with the restaurant, either physically by calling, e-mailing or visiting, or digitally, by browsing their social media content and getting an image of how a visit will look like.
  - The footer is present on all pages for easy access to this information.

 ![SCREENSHOT OF FOOTER](media/screenshot-footer.png)

 __The Menu Page__

-  - The menu opens in a new page and provides the visitor with a real-time screenshot of what options ara available at the restaurant.
+  - The menu opens in a new page and provides the visitor with a real-time screenshot of what options are available at the restaurant.
 There is a menu for food followed by a drinks menu.
-The food menu has a section each for courses, and the drinks menu is divided has two sections.
-All sectinos in the menus are indicated by a line break.
+The food menu has a section each for courses, and the drinks menu is divided has two sections (note: not the element 'section').
+All sections in the menus are indicated by a line break.
   - The visitor will get a clear idea about the food and drinks on offer, and be able to decide if they might like the food, which will aid them in making a decision about visiting the restaurant or not.
   - The menu also shows the prices of the menu items, which is useful for the user as they will be able to make a decision about whether or not the restaurant is within price-range.
 The user can also put together a hypothetical meal in their mind and calculate how much a visit to the restaurant might cost.
 This also contributes to the decision making process.